yselkowitz/special-resource-operator/docs/recipes.md

 Helm per default has a specific ordering in which order resources should be created when a chart is templated.
-SRO goes one step further and is using a specific naming scheme of templates to force ordering between them.
+SRO goes one step further and is using a specific naming scheme of templates to force ordering between any resource.

 A single file (template) in the templates direcotry represents a state if the file starts with a four digit number.
 Each of these files are treated as states that are executed in ascending numbering order.
-The ping-pong chat illustrates this.
+The ping-pong chart illustrates this.

 It is alos possible to mix states and non states in a chart.
 The states are executed first and then the non-state templates.